List of Royal Pains characters: Boris Kuester von Jurgens-Ratenicz

 Boris Kuester von Jurgens-Ratenicz (Campbell Scott): A mysterious (seemingly) German nobleman with a large estate in the Hamptons (filmed at Long Island's Oheka Castle).
 In the series' pilot, Hank saves the life of April, a guest at Boris' party and Boris rewards Hank with a bar of solid gold, a job as concierge doctor, and use of his guest house.
 He has apparently referred several of Hank's patients to him and admits to "having plans" for Hank.
 Boris is extremely secretive, having moved to the Hamptons specifically to stay out of the public eye.
 Boris sometimes uses his money to bend and break rules.
 He owns a shark which was being used in a medical experiment and injures one of the scientists in one episode.
 Hank states after a physical examination that Boris is in almost perfect physical health, yet Hank knows that something is wrong.
 It is later discovered that Boris has a genetic disease that has affected, at least, the past three generations of his family.
 The condition causes a lack of muscle control, degenerating brain function, and death around the age of 44.
 Boris is somewhat cavalier about experimentation to cure his disease; this has led to unintended side effects such as muscle spasms and temporary blindness from not heeding Hank's advice.

-In Season two, Boris agrees to let Hank "quarterback" a cooperative effort between all of Boris' former doctors and researchers.
-Hank's first point of contact is for Dr. Marisa Casseras in Cuba, which is fortunate for Boris as they were former lovers.
+In Season 2, Boris agrees to let Hank "quarterback" a cooperative effort between all of Boris' former doctors and researchers.
+Hank's first point of contact is for Dr. Marissa Casseras in Cuba, which is fortunate for Boris as they were former lovers.
 In "Medusa" they fly to Cuba to consult her; having diagnosed the condition, she allows for Boris to enter a clinical trial on the condition.
 While Hank suggests further research to confirm its success and validity, Boris begins treatment the next day.
-During a code blue where Boris crashes and needs to reboot, which loses the data for the trial but keeps him alive.
-He later decides to stay for an extended period to reconnect to Marisa, and he announces his news that Marisa will be defecting upon his return in "Whole Lotto Love".
+During a code blue, Boris crashes and needs to reboot, which loses the data for the trial but keeps him alive.
+He later decides to stay for an extended period to reconnect with Marissa, and he announces that Marissa will be defecting upon his return in "Whole Lotto Love".
 However, by the last episode it seems that she was arrested and detained, leaving a distressed, helpless Boris.